pndurette/zsh-lux/README.md

 #### `iterm`

-**Action**:  Sets the *current* iTerm2 session's color by **preset name** (i.e. `⌘-i → Colors → Color Presets… `).
+**Action**:  Sets the *current* iTerm2 session's color to a **preset name** (i.e. `⌘-i → Colors → Color Presets… `).
 It does not affect profiles or preferences.
 Creating/importing/naming colour schemes is left to the user.
 See https://github.com/mbadolato/iTerm2-Color-Schemes for examples.

 **Requires**: macOS, [iTerm2](https://iterm2.com)